July Crisis: Serbian reply

-The Russian Foreign Minister Sergey Sazonov sent a message to all of the great powers asking them to pressure Austria to extend the deadline of the ultimatum.
-Sazonov asked the Austrian government to back its claims of Serbian complicity in the killing of Franz Ferdinand by releasing the results of its official inquiry, which the Austrians refused to do as they lacked any conclusive as opposed to circumstantial evidence.
-Several times, the Austrians refused Russian requests to extend the deadline, despite warnings that an Austro-Serbian war could easily cause a world war.
-Sazonov accused the Austrian ambassador of intending to war with Serbia.
+Sazonov sent a message to all of the great powers asking them to pressure Austria-Hungary to extend the deadline of the ultimatum.
+Sazonov asked the Austro-Hungarian government to back its claims of Serbian complicity in the killing of Franz Ferdinand by releasing the results of its official inquiry, which the Austro-Hungarians refused to do as they lacked any conclusive as opposed to circumstantial evidence.
+Several times, the Austro-Hungarians refused Russian requests to extend the deadline, despite warnings that an Austro-Serbian war could easily cause a world war.
+Sazonov accused the Austro-Hungarian ambassador of intending to go to war with Serbia.

-In a similar situation when Serbian crown prince Michael Obrenovich was assassinated near Belgrade on June 10, 1868, Kingdom of Hungary has taken the position of the utmost fairness in order to find out the truth and enabled the Serbian authorities and policemen to investigate the assassination on Hungarian territory.
-What the Hungarian government did in 1868, the Serbian government could have done too in 1914, if the Serbian government should not have feared that the investigation would also establish official the complicity of the Serbian state.
-Moreover, in that case the Hungarian authorities also allowed Serbian officials to take part in the trials of the Hungarian legal court in 1868.
-Despite Austria-Hungary was a great power, it did not claim that its "national dignity had been violated" just because Serbian official investigators worked on Austro-Hungarian territory.

 Britain offers to mediate (23 July)

-On 23 July, British Foreign Secretary Sir Edward Grey made a mediation offer with a promise that his government would attempt to influence Russia to influence Serbia, and Germany to influence Austria-Hungary as the best way of stopping a general war.
+On 23 July, Grey made a mediation offer with a promise that his government would attempt to influence Russia to influence Serbia, and Germany to influence Austria-Hungary as the best way of stopping a general war.
 Wilhelm wrote on the margins of Lichnowsky's dispatch containing Grey's offer that Britain's "condescending orders" were to be totally rejected, and Austria-Hungary would not retract any of its "impossible demands" on Serbia.
 He continued: "Am I to do that?
 Wouldn’t think of it!
 What does he [Grey] mean by ‘impossible’?"
-Jagow ordered Lichnowsky to tell Grey of the supposed German ignorance of the Austrian ultimatum, and that Germany regarded Austro-Serbian relations as "an internal affair of Austria-Hungary, in which we had no standing to intervene".
+Jagow ordered Lichnowsky to tell Grey of the supposed German ignorance of the Austro-Hungarian ultimatum, and that Germany regarded Austro-Serbian relations as "an internal affair of Austria-Hungary, in which we had no standing to intervene".
 Jagow's statement did much to discredit Germany in British eyes.
 Lichnowsky reported to Berlin "If we do not join the mediation, all faith here in us and in our love of peace will be shattered."

-At the same time, Grey met with opposition from the Russian Ambassador who warned that a conference with Germany, Italy, France, and Britain serving as the mediators between Austria and Russia would break apart the informal Triple Entente.
+At the same time, Grey met with opposition from the Russian ambassador who warned that a conference with Germany, Italy, France, and Britain serving as the mediators between Austria-Hungary and Russia would break apart the informal Triple Entente.
 Sazonov accepted Grey's proposal for a conference despite his reservations about the dangers of splitting the Triple Entente, Grey wrote to Sazonov that Britain did not have a cause to war with Serbia, but subsequent developments might drag Britain into the conflict.